sematext/docs/docs/monitoring/spm-faq.md

 [Embedded](../agents/spm-monitor-javaagent/) App Agent or [Standalone](../agents/spm-monitor-standalone) App Agent.
 The workaround described here requires the use of standalone App Agent variant.
-Here's what you'd need to do to see your metrics in SPM:
+Here's what you'd need to do to see your metrics in Sematext Cloud:

 1. Install sematext-agent on any Linux box (you can use this box for anything else, it is needed here just to run a process which